sahar-sami/image-repository/README.md

   * You can choose to delete one, multiple, or all images in the repository by specifying the IDs of the images to delete.

 3. Search for images:
   * Search for images by category, description, or both.
+You will up to 3 results, and you can also choose to open up the images.